PyThaiNLP/pythainlp/README.md

 - Thai spelling suggestion and correction (`spell` and `correct`)
 - Thai soundex (`soundex`) with three engines (`lk82`, `udom83`, `metasound`)
 - Thai WordNet wrapper
-- and much more - see examples in [PyThaiNLP Get Started notebook](https://github.com/PyThaiNLP/pythainlp/blob/dev/notebooks/pythainlp-get-started.ipynb).
+- and much more - see examples in [tutorials](https://www.thainlp.org/pythainlp/tutorials/).

 ## Installation